kukuu/software-engineering-best-practices/software-engineering-best-practices.md

 - Refactoring Safety: Tests should catch regressions and breakages when code is refactored.

-- Data Isolation: Each test should set up its own necessary data to ensure independence and avoid shared state.

 - Error Handling: Tests should cover error scenarios and ensure that error-handling code functions correctly.

 - Good commenting